Naomi Osaka Debuts Fire-Red Hair At Tokyo's Opening Ceremonies

-Today, July 23rd, marks the official start of this summer's Olympic Games.
-The Opening Ceremony was held earlier this morning, and though spectators were not allowed in Tokyo's Olympic Stadium due to COVID-19 safety restrictions, the formal event ran in traditional fashion, with the parade of nations, and the symbolic lighting of the Olympic flame.
+Friday marked the official start of this summer's Olympic Games.
+The Opening Ceremony was held earlier in the day, and though spectators were not allowed in Tokyo's Olympic Stadium due to COVID-19 safety restrictions, the formal event ran in traditional fashion, with the parade of nations, and the symbolic lighting of the Olympic flame.

-Per tradition, the torch-barring honor goes to a distinguished athlete from the host county.
+Per tradition, the torch-barring honour goes to a distinguished athlete from the host county.
 This year, Japanese tennis champion Naomi Osaka — who will be representing her home country in the Games — lit the torch.
-Not only did the tennis star fulfill the honorable duty, she also debuted a new hairstyle fitting for the occasion: fire-red box braids.
+Not only did the tennis star fulfill the honourable duty, she also debuted a new hairstyle fitting for the occasion: fire-red box braids.

 Advertisement